Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Hallucination and representation

-If there were only invertible nuisances, there would be no need for a notion of representation, since the equivalence class $[h(g,\xi,0)]$ is a complete feature and it can be inferred from a single datum (one image).
+If there were only invertible nuisances, there would be no need for a notion of representation, since the equivalence class $[h(g,\xi,0)]$ is a complete feature and it can be inferred from a single datum.
+One would only have to learn the intra-class variability, that some have argued is considerably simpler \cite{poggio11}.
 To begin understanding the notion of representation in the presence of non-invertible nuisances, we need to go back to the image formation model (\ref{eq-lambert-ambient}), and in particular to the pre-image of a point $x\in D$ on the domain of an image (\ref{eq-preimage}): We note that this set may contain multiple elements, and in particular all points that lie on the same projection ray $\bar x$: We recall from (\ref{eq-preimage}) that we sort the depths $Z_i$ in increasing order, $Z_1(x) \le Z_2(x) \le \dots \le Z_N(x)$, and when we want to restrict the pre-image to the point of first intersection, $Z(x) = Z_1(x)$, we indicate the (unique) pre-image via $\pi^{-1}(x) = \bar x Z(x)$ where $Z(x) = Z_1(x)$ (\ie, we forgo the subscript $S$, even though the pre-image of course does depend on the shape of the scene $S$).
 Note that both $\pi^{-1}(x)$ and $\pi^{-1}_S(x)$ depend on the viewpoint $g$ and on the geometry and {\em topology} of the scene.
 They depend on how many simply connected components\footnote{A detached object is a simply connected component $S_i$ of the scene.
 The scene is made of multiple components, $S = \cup_i S_i$, as defined in Section \ref{sect-im-form}.} $S_i$ there are (``detached objects''), \marginpar{ \sc detached objects} how many holes, openings, folds, occlusions etc. Note that we have sorted the depths while allowing the possibility of multiple points at the same depth.
 This happens in the limit when $x$ approaches\footnote{Note that occluding boundaries depend on the vantage point, which is usually treated as a nuisance $g$. } an {\em occluding boundary}.

 \begin{rem}[The ``ideal image''] In Section \ref{sect-representation2} we have hinted at the fact that the scene itself may not be a viable representation of the images that it has generated, which may appear strange at first.
 Indeed, the ``true'' scene may never be known, because it exists at a level of granularity that is finer than any instrument we have available to measure it.
 So, we only have access to the ``true'' scene via the data formation process (visual or otherwise).
 This is unlike a representation $\hat \xi$, that can be arbitrarily manipulated in order to generate any image $\hat I \in {\cal L}(\hat \xi)$.